 The Munchkin Loft Aluminum With Hardware Mount is a solid safety gate with a sleek contemporary design and finish.
 Importantly, however, it is robust enough to secure any doorway or stairways from dementia patients.

-The fully-featured safety gate is a good choice for caregivers looking for a robust safety gateway that can fit a doorway of stairway measuring 26.5” to 40” wide.
+The fully-featured safety gate is a good choice for caregivers looking for a robust safety gateway that can fit a doorway of a stairway measuring 26.5” to 40” wide.
 It stands at 30.5” high.

 - Swinging Doors – The gate has swinging doors that open in both directions.
 Additionally, it also has a dual-locking system that will secure the door from the patient.